Promiscuous (song)

-"Promiscuous" is a song by Canadian singer Nelly Furtado from her third studio album, Loose (2006).
-The song was written by Timothy "Attitude" Clayton, Tim "Timbaland" Mosley, Furtado and Nate "Danja" Hills.
-The song's lyrics feature a conversation between a man and woman who call each other promiscuous.
-The song was released as the second single from the album on April 25, 2006.
+"Promiscuous" is a song by Canadian singer Nelly Furtado, featuring American record producer and rapper Timbaland, and written by Furtado, Timbaland, Timothy "Attitude" Clayton, and Nate "Danja" Hills.
+The song was included on the Furtado's third studio album, Loose (2006), and was released as the second single from the album on April 25, 2006.
+Its lyrics feature a conversation between a man and woman who call each other promiscuous.

 The song was well received by music critics, with some critics calling it the highlight of the album.
 "Promiscuous" was an international success and became Furtado's first number-one single in the US.
 It was the first number one by a Canadian female artist since 1998's "I'm Your Angel" by R. Kelly and Celine Dion on the Billboard Hot 100 chart.
-The song also topped the chart in New Zealand and peaked in the top ten on many charts across Europe.
+The song also topped the charts in Canada and New Zealand and peaked in the top ten on many charts across Europe.
+It was the third-bestselling song of 2006 in the US.

 The accompanying music video was directed by Little X, and features Furtado and Timbaland, in what Furtado describes as a "verbal Ping-Pong game".
 Cameo appearances are made by Keri Hilson, Justin Timberlake, and Bria Myles.
 The song won 'Best Pop Single of the Year' at the 2006 Billboard Music Awards and received a nomination for the 'Best Pop Collaboration with Vocals' at the 49th Grammy Awards, losing to Tony Bennett and Stevie Wonder's "For Once in My Life".